Sandysmile/Marketing-Campaigns/README.md

      9. Conduct optimized threshold search and grid search to identify the best model for the Random Forest classifier.
      10. Run and Compare performance of all 6 classifiers using the top 12 selected features.

-4.2.2 Split the final dataset
+4.2.2 Split Dataset
-4.3.3 Scale the final dataset ( prevent data leakage)
+4.3.3 Scale Dataset (part of data prevention done after splitting dataset) to prevent data leakage

-4.3 Base Model Development (using Random Forest Classifer to Understand/Select top significant features).
+4.3 Base Model Development (using Random Forest Classifer to Understand/Select Top Important Features).

 4.4  Feature Importance Analysis (using Random Forest)